 Within this submission, we supported the inclusion of minimum health, safety and amenity standards for rental housing, especially standards for energy efficiency.
 Read more »

-The Brotherhood of St Laurence is working to ensure energy efficient target schemes, which obligate energy retailers to reduce emissions, are fair and equitable.
+The Brotherhood is working to ensure that energy efficient target schemes, which obligate energy retailers to reduce emissions, are fair and equitable.
 Read more »

 The Brotherhood advocates for energy efficiency policy and program development, which assists low income households.
 Read more »